-SLICE is a fun, interactive concussion education program that teaches young student-athletes about concussions through discussion, video, and interactive games.
+SLICE is a fun, interactive concussion education program that teaches student-athletes in grades 4-12 about concussions through discussion, video, and interactive games.
 Students learn that successful athletes play hard and play smart.

 WHICH TOPICS DO SLICE PROGRAMS COVER?

 -Why should you care about concussions?